DataAstrologer/DataScience/Machine Learning/Unsupervised Learning/Clustering/README.md

 ## Algorithms

 The **K-Means** and the **Hierarchical Clustering** algorithms use the concepts covered above.
-Visit the folders to read more about the algorithms in detail.
+Visit the folders to read more about the algorithms.

-Note: Some algorithms provide **convex clusters**.
+**Note**: Some algorithms provide *convex clusters*.
 In a convex cluster, the line segment between any two points is completely contained in the set.
 However, the shape of the points may not be convex.
 The set of the clusters is convex.
-Also, in order to cluster, algorithms usually need to go through an exhaustive search (cover all the data objects in a dataset).
+Also, in order to cluster, algorithms usually need to go through an *exhaustive search* (cover all the data objects in a dataset).